Variational Neural Stochastic Differential Equations with Change Points: Appendix

+The key difference between this inequality and Assumption 2 is the additional conditioning on the initial state $\z_0$.
+We can write each of these conditional likelihood as integral measures with respect to $\z_{\rm obs}$:

-Therefore, to justify our assumption that $\Delta {\cal D}_{\rm KL}(\nu', \nu)\geq\delta_{\rm KL}$, where $\delta_{\rm cp}\geq \delta_{\rm KL}$, we need to justify the inequality $\delta_{\rm lr}<0$.
-This is something we should expect from SDE models, since the dependence of the initial state $\z_0$ on the observed trajectory $\x_{\rm obs}$ should be minimal for long sequences.
-Since the change point updates are made to maximize marginal likelihood, on average we expect the denominator in the log-likelihood ratio to be larger than the numerator and therefore, and therefore it is reasonable to assume $\delta<0$.
+We can see that as $K$ grows, the dependence of the latent state $\z_0$ gets smaller. } This is something we should expect from SDE models, since the dependence of the initial state $\z_0$ on the observed trajectory $\x_{\rm obs}$ should be minimal for long sequences.
+Since the change point updates are made to maximize marginal likelihood, on average we expect that {$\log p_{\bftheta, \nu'}(\x_{\rm obs}|\z_0)$ be larger than $\log p_{\bftheta, \nu}(\x_{\rm obs}|\z_0)$ }, and therefore it is reasonable to assume ${\delta_{\rm lr}}<0$. {This implies that $\delta_{\rm KL}\leq \delta_{\rm cp}$ and the assumption is verified.
+We emphasize that the validity of this assumption is conditional on the fact that the time-series being considered are of sufficient length.}